GordonBeeming/personal-recipes/content/recipes/durban-beef-curry.md

 The rich, aromatic gravy is the heart of this dish, and you won't want to waste a single drop.
 It's traditionally served with fluffy basmati rice or warm naan bread, which are perfect for soaking up every last bit of flavour.

 For the ultimate authentic Durban experience, you can create a 'Bunny Chow' by hollowing out a quarter loaf of fresh white bread and filling it with the curry—it's a delicious, messy, and unforgettable way to eat!

+Growing up in South Africa, we often had our curry with a side of sambals, a simple mix of chopped tomato and onion is a classic.
+My own unique twist, though, is to chop up half a banana and mix it in with my curry and rice.
+The sweetness provides a fantastic contrast to the spicy, savoury gravy.
+It might not be for everyone, but if you're feeling adventurous, I highly recommend giving it a try! 😉